tgstation-operations/awx-playbook/README.md

 ### docker_swarm_network.yaml

-Ensures an overlay network is created for the docker swarm to support traefik's load balancing to the Keycloak instances.
+Ensures an overlay network is created for the docker swarm to support Traefik's load balancing to the Keycloak instances.
 This should be run on a single manager node.

 ### keycloak_clustered_deployment.yaml

 Deploys a Keycloak service to every worker node, and deploys a PostgreSQL database to the manager node.
 The database backs the Keycloak instances for their persistent data, as well as facilitating the clustering behaviour through JDBC.
-Note the stack configuration puts the Keycloak services under the traefik network to expose them to a traefik container for load balancing.
+Note the stack configuration puts the Keycloak services under the Traefik network to expose them to a Traefik service for load balancing.

 ### traefik_deployment.yaml

-Deploys a traefik container to the manager node of the swarm.
-Note the stack configuration puts the service under the traefik network to allow for load-balancing access to the Keycloak containers.
+Deploys a Traefik service to the manager node of the swarm.
+Note the stack configuration puts the service under the Traefik network to allow for load-balancing access to the Keycloak service.

 ## Deployment